-The join command is used to combine the results of a subsearch with the results of a main search.
+The join command is used to combine the results of a sub search with the results of the main search.
 One or more of the fields must be common to each result set.
 You can also combine a search result set to itself using the selfjoin command.

 join [join-options...] [field-list] subsearch

 Description: A secondary search where you specify the source of the events that you want to join.
 The subsearch must be enclosed in square brackets.
 The results of the subsearch should not exceed available memory.

 Limitations on the subsearch for the join command are specified in the limits.conf.spec file.
 The limitations include the maximum subsearch to join against, the maximum search time for the subsearch, and the maximum time to wait for subsearch to fully finish.